 The complete document structure for these TSs is defined in TS 32.240 [1].

-The present document specifies the LCS Offline and Online Charging description for the LCS domain, based on the functional stage 2 description of the LCS in TS 23.271 [201], and the Ranging and Sidelink Positioning Converged Charging description based on TS 23.586 [206].
-This charging description includes the offline and online charging architecture and scenarios specific to the LCS and converged charging architecture and scenarios specific to the Ranging and Sidelink Positioning, as well as the mapping of the common 3GPP architecture specified in TS 32.240 [1] onto the LCS domain including Ranging and Sidelink Positioning.
+The present document specifies the LCS Offline, Online Charging and Converged Charging description for the LCS domain, based on the functional stage 2 description of the LCS in TS 23.271 [201], and the Ranging and Sidelink Positioning based on TS 23.586 [206].
+This charging description includes the offline and online charging and converged charging architecture and scenarios specific to the LCS and the Ranging and Sidelink Positioning, as well as the mapping of the common 3GPP architecture specified in TS 32.240 [1] onto the LCS domain including Ranging and Sidelink Positioning.
 It further specifies the structure and content of the CDRs for offline charging and the charging events for online charging.
 The present document is related to other 3GPP charging TSs as follows:

 - The common 3GPP charging architecture is specified in TS 32.240 [1];